 Years of legal troubles followed.
 Gary had lost the rights to D&D, his very famous brainchild, and the empire of fantasy it fueled.
 Soon, Williams would be threatening several legal actions to make sure Gary’s new fantasy novels, adventure modules or role-playing games relied on no material he’d generated while he was at TSR.

 Gail busied herself helping Gary protect his assets, like the Dangerous Journeys role-playing game that TSR didn’t want to hit the market.
-Gail spent countless hours organizing Gary’s assets and ideas into folders for these cases’ discovery processes.
+Gail spent countless hours organizing Gary’s inventions and ideas into folders for these cases’ discovery processes.
 Gary had never learned to drive, so Gail allowed him to stay home and write while she went and got a real estate license.
 For five years in a row, Gary was audited by the state of Wisconsin, she said, and she had to pull the numbers together for three of those years.
 Looking at the numbers, Gail wasn’t even sure she wanted to legally bind herself to Gary, even after having a child with him.

 In the late ‘80s, Gail created a company called Trigee that would hold the license for all of Gary’s future creations, at least temporarily, and, eventually, be responsible for Gary’s substantial legal debt.
 Gail said she couldn’t trust anyone else to caretake his writing after all that had happened.
 On top of her real estate business, she started buying and selling antiques to make ends meet.
 The couple was borrowing against Gary’s life insurance.
 In 1987, Gail and Gary married.
 Three years later, Gary wrote a will that named Gail as the primary beneficiary to all of his physical and intellectual property.